 Total transfer and prior learning credit into the Bachelor of Kinesiology degree must not exceed 90 credits.

-A student must maintain a minimum CGPA of 2.0 for continuance in the program.
-In addition, a minimum CGPA of 2.0 must be maintained in the upper-level courses when considered separately.
+Students must maintain a minimum CGPA of 2.00 for continuance in the program.
+In addition, a minimum CGPA of 2.00 must be maintained in the upper-level courses when considered separately.

-Students cannot register for a course more than twice without department permission.
+Students may not register for a course more than twice without department permission.
 A maximum of six upper-level repeats are permitted.
 Where a course has been repeated, only the higher grade is counted in the GPA calculation.

-Students may receive credit for learning from previous studies or learning-through-experience.
+Students may receive credit for learning from previous studies or learning through experience.
 Credit for courses in the program can be obtained through articulated course transfer credit, challenge exams, or portfolio assessment.

 Contact the department for more information regarding Prior Learning Assessment and Recognition.